 The attempt to preserve the Hughes home offers an opportunity to discuss a larger set of questions: what is a neighborhood and who gets to define it?
 Every neighborhood (in this sense, the arbitrary physical boundaries) has three constituencies that contest its definition: the past, the present, and the future.
 How these ‘groups’ interplay, overlap, and evolve create a neighborhood’s sense of itself and its direction.
 It’s rarely simple or stable.
 Harlem is a stark example of this.

-Harlem is experiencing the same development pressures that many neighborhoods are in New York City.
+Harlem is experiencing the same development and displacement pressures that many neighborhoods are in New York City.
 What stands out about Harlem, and why Langston Hughes home is so important, is its unique identity as a center of Black American culture.
 Indeed, this is likely an attractive quality for many developers and new residents.
 However, Harlem was “black” and most new residents are not.